sriramvsharma/JS_resources/README.md

-A collection of online resources to learn JavaScript and React
+A collection of online resources related to front-end web development.

 ## Welcome to the Jungle